WowzaMediaSystems/wse-plugin-transcoderkeyframecontrol/README.md

 Name | Description | Fully Qualified Class Name
 --- | --- | ---
-ModuleTranscoderVideoKeyFrameControl | Insert aligned key frames into transcoded streams. | com.wowza.wms.plugin.ModuleTranscoderVideoKeyFrameControl
+ModuleTranscoderVideoKeyFrameControl | Insert aligned key frames into transcoded streams. | com.wowza.wms.plugin.transcoder.ModuleTranscoderVideoKeyFrameControl

 The following properties can be used to configure the module.